11 Simple Steps to a Competitor Beating Marketing Strategy

 - Process: Having the right processes in place is a lifelong challenge for all businesses, yet they’re essential to producing good results.
 From customer service to sales, your processes should cover everything from KPIs, scripts and step by step guides for every staff member.

 Point to note: Most businesses will need to work with external partners at some point, there’s no way around it.
-You’ll need a great web design development company, a digital advertising company typically for AdWords, Google Shopping, remarketing and bit of Facebook, and you need cash (marketing of a business is not a cheap exercise!).
+You’ll need a great web design development company, a digital advertising company typically for Google Ads, Google Shopping, remarketing and bit of Facebook, and you need cash (marketing of a business is not a cheap exercise!).
 Google and Facebook continue to grow massive profits and they’ve basically become the default advertising mechanism.
 If you’re not advertising on them, your competitors are so it’s one of the things you should to be considering if you’re not already.

 Task 8: Create the road map and project plan